HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

    1.1.
 During installation, ensure that the **"Use WSL 2 instead of Hyper-V"** option is selected ☑️.

    1.2.
 After succesfull installation, the terminal will close.
-Please restart your computer and click again on the `Windows_launch` file.
+Please restart your computer.

 2. **Windows Subsystem for Linux (WSL) installation:**

    2.1.
+Go to your DL4MicEverywhere folder and click again on the `Windows_launch` file.

-You need to enter a username and a password, these can be different from the credentials on your computer (**IMPORTANT:** remember the password for the future).
+   2.2 You need to enter a username and a password, these can be different from the credentials on your computer (**IMPORTANT:** remember the password for the future) (when entering the password, it will not be displayed).

-   2.2.
+   2.3.
 After installation, you will need to type `logout` and press **ENTER**.

-   2.3.
-Then, the terminal will close.
-Please restart your computer and click again on the `Windows_launch` file.
+   2.4.
+Then press **ENTER** to clsoe the terminal.
+Please restart your computer.

 3. **Ubuntu libraries installation and starting DL4MicEverywhere:**

    3.1.
+Go to your DL4MicEverywhere folder and click again on the `Windows_launch` file.

+   3.2.
 If Docker Desktop is not already running, it will ask you to start it.
+If in 10 seconds Docker Desktop is not opened, you will need to open it manually and click again on the `Windows_launch` file.

-4. **The GUI will pop up, and you can start using DL4MicEverywhere** (if the GUI is not displayed correctly, please restart your computer once more to fix the issue).
+6. **The GUI will pop up, and you can start using DL4MicEverywhere** (if the GUI is not displayed correctly, please restart your computer once more to fix the issue).

 </details>